 How to Make a Steak Sandwich

-Start making the steak sandwich by melting the cajun compound butter in a and then adding the sliced onions and peppers to the skillet.
+Start making the steak sandwich by melting the cajun compound butter in a cast-iron skillet and then adding the sliced onions and peppers to the skillet.
 If you are using mushrooms, add them to the skillet as well.
 Saute them until they are browned around the edges.

 When the onions, peppers, and mushrooms are sauteed, add the sliced leftover steak to the skillet and immediately turn the skillet off.
 I don’t like overdone steak so I don’t cook the steak overheat but use the pan and vegetable heat to warm the steak up.

 Stir the meat into the onions and peppers.
 Then move to build the sandwiches on the toasted hoagies.
 Get your shredded cheese ready to go.
 One the bottom side of the hoagie, pile the steak and veggies.
 Then on the top side of the hoagie, pile the shredded cheese.